Annual and special leave

 Here's a summary of the scheme:

-• The policy provides an opportunity for you to buy or sell up to five days of annual leave (pro rata for part time) in any April – March period
+• The policy provides an opportunity for you to buy or sell up to five days of annual leave (pro rata for part time) in any April – March period, with your Line Managers approval.

 • There’ll be two application ‘windows’ each year – June and November

-• There’ll be a centralised process for making an application which will open at the start of each request window.
+• There’ll be a centralised process for making an application, via this link which will open at the start of each request window.

 • Any request to buy or sell annual leave will apply for the current leave year only and will not affect contractual leave entitlement.
 A new request is needed for each leave year